 *Bureau of Labor Statistics, U.S. Department of Labor, "Occupational Outlook Handbook, 2014-15 Edition, Medical Records and Health Information Technicians," on the Internet at www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm (viewed online February 27, 2014).
 National long-term projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.

-New interactive tool can help you take the first step toward a career in public health or healthcare administration.
+Take the first step toward a career in public health or healthcare administration.

 Discover the path that is right for you.